 Q: Do you have a rolling application cycle?

-Q: When does the application cycle open and when does the Computer Science & Engineering (CS&E) department accept new students?
+Q: When does the application cycle open?
 Do you accept students for the spring and fall semester?

 A: The CS&E department begins to accept applications on November 15th for the following fall term.
 The department only accepts applications for fall admission, there is no spring admission cycle for our Ph.D. and MS programs.
 The Data Science Post-Baccalaureate Certificate considers very few applicants for spring admission (Oct 1st is the priority deadline for spring admission for this program only).